dinasv/CSBFinder/README.md

 - A taxonomic viewer of the genomes that contain instances of each CSB.

+- Many other improvement in the user interface

 ### Workflow Description
 The workflow of CSBFinder is given in the figure below.